Special Education Preschool

-- Pre-K 2016-2017 Registration Information: Contact the Student Support Services Office at (615) 591-2802, or any FSSD elementary school, and ask to be placed on the list to receive application materials.
-Applications will be mailed to families requesting information no later than March 18, 2016.
+- Pre-K 2017-2018 Application Information: Contact the Student Support Services Office at (615) 591-2802, or any FSSD elementary school, and ask to be placed on the list to receive application materials.
+Applications will be mailed to families requesting information no later than March 10, 2016.

 - Frequently Asked Questions: Questions about Pre-K in Tennessee?
 Find answers to the most common questions below from the Tennessee Department of Education’s Office of Early Learning.

 Children attend pre-kindergarten Monday through Friday from 8:00 to 2:00.
 Two classes are at Liberty Elementary School, one class is at Johnson Elementary School, one class is at Moore Elementary School, one class is at Poplar Grove Elementary School and two classes are held at Franklin Elementary School.

 To qualify for the pre-kindergarten program, a child must be 4 years old on or before August 15, live in the Franklin Special School District, and be considered at-risk.

 The Tennessee Department of Education Office of Early Learning requires that school districts first serve students who are economically disadvantaged.
 Then students may be served who have disabilities, are identified as English Language Learners, are in state custody, or are identified as educationally at-risk for failure due to circumstances of abuse or neglect.
 In the event that there are still pre-K slots available, they may be filled according to the criteria determined by the FSSD Pre-K Advisory Council.